HamadAlayyaf/final-project/README.md

 # Welcome to our final project
-## name of the project is manage the graduate project system
+## Title Manage the Graduate Project System.
-## the project aims to transaction from papers to systems
+## The project aims to transaction from papers to systems
 ## and we using Django framework.
 #### To start learn from our documentation > https://github.com/hamad57/files-of-workteam/blob/main/Hamad/djangoCourse.txt
 #### to run the django follow this steps :